EbenezerAdjei/ansible_practice/README.md

 # ansible_practice

-This is my awesome Ansibble repository!
+This is my awesome Ansible repository!
 Now from Eben's Ubuntu.